 The crypto market rout has provided an opportunity for investors to realize losses and offset their capital gains and regular income.
 By selling losing positions, traders can realize the losses and offset their capital gains and up to $3,000 of regular income.
 They can also roll these tax losses forward to offset future tax liabilities if they’ve maxed out the current year.

-Unlike stocks, investors may be able to take advantage of tax loss harvesting without worrying about so-called wash sale rules.
-You may be able to sell a cryptocurrency to realize a loss and immediately repurchase the same cryptocurrency to maintain your portfolio allocations.
+Unlike stocks, investors may be able to take advantage of tax-loss harvesting without worrying about so-called wash sale rules.
+You may be able to sell a cryptocurrency, like Bitcoin and Ethereum, to realize a loss and immediately repurchase the same cryptocurrency to maintain your portfolio allocations.

-The best way to identify these opportunities is talking with your accountant or using a tax loss harvesting tool.
-ZenLedger’s Tax Loss Harvesting tool makes it easy to automatically scan for opportunities in your portfolio on a regular basis.
+The best way to identify these opportunities is by talking with your accountant or using a tax-loss harvesting tool.
+ZenLedger’s Tax Loss Harvesting tool makes it easy to automatically scan for opportunities in your portfolio regularly.

 The Bottom Line

 Cryptocurrencies mirrored conventional financial assets during the COVID-19 pandemic and collapse in crude oil prices—albeit with higher volatility.
 The performance suggests that cryptocurrencies could be less of a safe-haven asset than originally thought, although they could still become a valuable inflation hedge upon an economic recovery in 2021 and 2022.

 If you’ve experienced a loss during the market rout, try ZenLedger’s Tax Loss Harvesting tool to identify ways to offset your capital gains and regular income.
 You can use the same platform to cut down on the time it takes to prepare your Crypto Taxes and Accounting and ensure that you have an audit trail in place to avoid any future problems.